bikeshaving/crank/website/guides/04-handling-events.md

 The local state `count` is now updated in the event listener, which triggers when the rendered button is actually clicked.

-**NOTE:** When using the `addEventListener` method, you do not have to call the `removeEventListener` method if you merely want to remove event listeners when the component is unmounted.
+**NOTE:** When using the context’s `addEventListener` method, you do not have to call the `removeEventListener` method if you merely want to remove event listeners when the component is unmounted.
 This is done automatically.

 ## Event Delegation

-The Context’s `addEventListener` method only attaches to the top-level node or nodes which each component renders, so if you want to listen to events on a nested node, you must use event delegation:
+The context’s `addEventListener` method only attaches to the top-level node or nodes which each component renders, so if you want to listen to events on a nested node, you must use event delegation:

 ```jsx
 function *Clicker() {